jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 2/Bodak.md

 RacialMods:
 Languages: Common
 SQ:
+SpecialAbilities:
+  Death Gaze (Su): >
-SpecialAbilities: Death Gaze (Su) 1d4 negative levels, 30 feet; Fortitude DC 18 negates.
+    1d4 negative levels, 30 feet; Fortitude DC 18 negates.
 The save DC is Charisma-based.
 A humanoid slain by a bodak's death gaze rises as a bodak 24 hours later.
 This is a death effect.
-Vulnerability to Sunlight (Ex) Bodaks loathe sunlight, for its merest touch burns their impure flesh.
+  Vulnerability to Sunlight (Ex): >
+    Bodaks loathe sunlight, for its merest touch burns their impure flesh.
 Each round of exposure to direct sunlight deals 2d6 points of damage to a bodak.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: